-Locum dentistry has many benefits and shortcomings.
+Because of its flexibility, locum dentistry has many benefits and shortcomings.
 And whether or not you choose to pursue a career as a locum dentist ultimately depends on what you are looking for from a job.
-Naturally, taking on a locum dentist role isn’t for everybody.
-You should decide whether you are the right person for the job sooner rather than later.
-Despite this, being a locum dentist is perfect for some people however, and offers an exciting blend of freedom, professional and financial rewards.
+Naturally, taking on a locum dentist role isn’t for everybody, and you should decide whether you are the right person for the job sooner rather than later.
+Despite this, being a locum dentist is perfect for some people, and offers an exciting blend of freedom, and professional and financial rewards.

-So ask yourself, are you willing to be away from home for long periods of time?
+Before you get started, ask yourself, are you willing to be away from home for long periods of time?
 Are you prepared to be out of work for parts of the year?
 Can you be frugal during times when work is quiet?
-This also goes for those that have family responsibilities or are the sole breadwinner in their household.
+This is particularly important for those that have family responsibilities or are the sole breadwinner in their household.

-Locum dentistry, then, is ideal for those with less family ties and financial burdens, though of course it can also be a suitable pathway for a parent wanting to work around their children and school holidays.
-It would also suit someone looking to reduce their hours to spend time on other commitments, such as studying or travelling.
+Locum dentistry, then, is ideal for those with fewer family ties and financial burdens, but may also be a suitable pathway for a parent wanting to work around their children and school holidays.
+It would also suit a dental professional looking to reduce their hours to spend time on other commitments, such as studying or travelling.

-Ultimately, if you want to be a locum, you have to be flexible; you have to be able to deal with spending time away from home; and you have to be willing to be out of your comfort zone on a regular basis.
+Ultimately, if you want to be a locum dentist, you have to be flexible, able to deal with spending time away from home and willing to work outside of your comfort zone on a regular basis.

-For those that are brave enough to give it a go however, the rewards are plentiful.
+For those that are brave enough to give it a go, however, taking on a locum role is really rewarding.

-Good day rate: The reality is that the profession is crying out for locums.
-Practices are willing to pay what is necessary to make the job attractive to potential candidates.
+Excellent rate of pay: The reality is that the profession is crying out for locums.
+Practices are willing to pay what is necessary to make locum dentist jobs attractive to potential candidates.
 In some roles, the flat day rate can be as much as £400 – not including expenses.
 If on a fixed rate, some practices will pay at the end of the shift even – locums will not always have to wait a week or more to be paid.
 If targeted, this wouldn’t be the case (only if fixed rate).
 Locums also tend to get paid a 50% private split if there is a UDA target in place for their day.

-Flexibility and freedom: Working as a locum offers a level of flexibility that you just can’t get with other types of contract.
-You choose where you work, when you work and, to a certain extent, how you work.
-Being a locum also provides a great deal of freedom when it comes to training, meaning you get to assemble your own bespoke CPD schedule.
+Flexibility and freedom: Working as a locum offers a level of flexibility that you just can’t get with other types of contracts.
+You choose where you work, when you work, and, to a certain extent, how you work.
+Being a locum dentist also provides a great deal of freedom when it comes to training, meaning you get to assemble your own bespoke CPD schedule.
 Many locums work alongside their permanent jobs so you don’t necessarily have to choose between the two.

 Variety: Just think of the range of jobs and dental settings that would be available to you.
-Such a great opportunity if you want to broaden your horizons.
+Exploring locum dentist vacancies is a great opportunity if you want to broaden your horizons.
 Specialist settings are available for locum work which looks great on a CV such as prison service.

 If you commit yourself, the benefits of locum dentistry are limitless – so what are you waiting for?